CalebCurry/learning-leo/workshop-2/readme.md

     let current_amount: u64 = Mapping::get_or_use(account, receiver, 0u64);
     Mapping::set(account, receiver, current_amount + amount);
 }
 ```
 In the above example we calculate the remainder (change) privately within the transition, but increase the receivers balance publicly within the `finalize`.
+The finalize will not be executed if the zero knowledge proof of the `transition` fails to validate.
+Additionally, any change of state will be reverted if there are any failures during `finalize`.